-George Pickens vs Ja'Marr Chase: Who Should You Start?
+George Pickens vs Ja'Marr Chase: The Full Breakdown

 The gap between George Pickens and Ja'Marr Chase is smaller than most fantasy managers think.
 Separated by just 1.3 PPG in 2025, this is one of those wide receiver decisions that comes down to context, not name recognition.
 George Pickens averaged 14.4 PPG with the Dallas Cowboys across 17 games, and Ja'Marr Chase posted 15.7 with the Cincinnati Bengals in 16.